cytoscape/cytoscape/README.md

 ___Core Apps___ are Cytoscape apps originally from the core distribution.
 They are located in their own separate GitHub repositories.
 Cytoscape depends on the latest version of each core app deployed to the Nexus repository, so you don't need to build core apps to build Cytoscape core.

 ### Checking out core apps
-Assume you are in the top level directory of Cytoscape project. ```./cy.sh apps``` will check out every core app into the ```apps``` subdirectory.
+Assuming you are in the subproject directory of Cytoscape project (not the parent level), then ```./cy.sh apps``` will check out every core app into the ```apps``` subdirectory.
 Each is hosted in its own GitHub repository, and changes can be committed directly to each directory.
 To test changes, simply install the JAR using the App Manager or copy to the ~/CytoscapeConfiguration/3/apps/installed directory

 ### Updating core apps
 When a core app update is ready to be pushed to the App Store and the development version of Cytoscape, there are a few steps you need to follow.
 Before releasing, the version number must be a non-SNAPSHOT version, and the core app must not depend on SNAPSHOT APIs.